Tangent Lie algebra of derived Artin stacks: Tangent Lie algebra

 \begin{lem} The restriction of $\for{(-)}$ to $\dStptArt_X$ has image in $\dStF_X$. \end{lem}

-\begin{proof} We have to prove that whenever $Y$ is a pointed algebraic stack over $X$ then $\for Y$ is formal over $X$.
+\begin{proof} We have to prove that whenever $X \to^f Y \to X$ is a pointed algebraic stack over $X$ then $\for Y$ is formal over $X$.
 Because of \autoref{pointed-basechange}, it suffices to treat the case of an affine base.
-The result then follows from the existence of an obstruction theory for $Y \to X$. \end{proof}
+Let us assume $X = \Spec A$.
+The result follows from the existence of a relative cotangent complex $\Lcot_{Y/X}$: